JanBohunovsky/UrfRidersBot/README.md

 # Changelog
 ## 2.0.0
+### Added bot version
+- The bot version uses following format: `Major.Minor.Patch`
+- **Major** - *Big changes that the user has to learn to use the bot.*
+  - New/reworked command groups (e.g. Clash)
+  - New/reworked systems (e.g. Guild Rank)
+- **Minor** - *Small changes that will affect how the user uses the bot.*
+  - New/updated commands
+  - New/updated services
+- **Patch** - *Things that user is usually not affected by.*
+  - Bug fixes
+  - Text improvements (e.g. command outputs, fixed typos)
+  - Changes to command documentation (e.g. parameter description)
+  - Internal changes (e.g. updated nuget package)
+- With this change, the version 2.0 is "complete".
+From now on I'm gonna be using this versioning scheme while implementing new or old features.

+## 2.0.0-dev3
+### Added color roles
+- Users can give themselves a role with custom color using the new `color` command.

+## 2.0.0-dev2
+### Added Messages API endpoint
+- Currently supports only message sending.

+### Re-added Reaction Roles
+- Now works like a toggle
+  - The bot will remove your reaction every time.
+  - If you already have the role, the bot will remove it.
+  - If you don't have the role, the bot will give it to you.
+  - The reason for this change was that I have no way of adding other user's reactions if they already have the role so the reactions would not match the number of users with that role.

+## 2.0.0-dev1
 - This version was made from scratch.
 Some features from previous versions may be missing.
 - Added help command to list all available commands (thanks to DSharpPlus).